brooke-watson/blog/content/posts/2018-02-19-hello-world.md

 So, thanks to Emily, this space exists.
 (Others, including [Alison Hill](https://alison.rbind.io/post/up-and-running-with-blogdown/) and [Mara Averick](https://maraaverick.rbind.io/2017/10/updating-blogdown-hugo-version-netlify/), also wrote super helpful posts that helped me navigate hosting and deploying sites using Netlify and Github.)
 <br>

-I'll use it primarily for two reasons:
+I'll use it primarily for three reasons:

-1. I am working on Very Weird Side Projects, and I want to talk about them for more than 280 characters.
+1. Talking about many Very Weird Side Projects for more than 280 characters.
-2. I Google the same things CONSTANTLY.
-I'd like to do less of that.
+2. Writing down, for once and for all, the things I Google on basically a weekly basis.
 3. Peppering my R Markdowns with the occasional Good Place GIF.

 <center><iframe src="https://giphy.com/embed/xUOxeRRkTYdQJfyy2Y" width="360" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/thegoodplace-season-2-nbc-xUOxeRRkTYdQJfyy2Y">via GIPHY</a></p>